jkelin/cache-sqlite-lru-ttl/README.md

 ![NPM](https://img.shields.io/npm/l/cache-sqlite-lru-ttl)
 [![npm version](https://badge.fury.io/js/cache-sqlite-lru-ttl.svg)](https://www.npmjs.com/package/cache-sqlite-lru-ttl)

-SQLite is perfect for high-performance local cache.
-It is perfectly viable for caching strings or files.
+SQLite is great for high-performance local cache.
+This library is perfectly viable for caching strings, objects or whole files.
 Caching files in SQLite is generally faster than storing them in a filesystem.
 This library tries to have sane defaults and features:

 - TTL eviction mechanism which allows you to set maximum datetime to expire an item
 - LRU eviction mechanism that enforces that no more than `maxItems` will be cached based on least recent `get`